ansible-collections/overview/README.rst

 **Warning:** Subject to frequent updates
        This is a "living document", expect it to change as we progress with the Collections work over the next few months.

+This guide uses MUST and SHOULD, etc as defined in `RFC 2119 <https://datatracker.ietf.org/doc/html/rfc2119>`_.

 Feedback
 ========